unurgunite/genius-api/README.md

 5. [Coderay][205]
 6. [YARD][206]

+Description:

-The RSpec gem is used for test which are located in a separate folder under `spec` name.
+* The RSpec gem is used for test which are located in a separate folder under `spec` name.

-The RuboCop gem is used for code formatting.
+* *The RuboCop gem is used for code formatting.

-The Rake gem is used for building tasks as generating documentation.
+* The Rake gem is used for building tasks as generating documentation.

-The Dotenv gem is used for setting variables for test environment (`token`, for e.g.).
+* The Dotenv gem is used for setting variables for test environment (`token`, for e.g.).

-The Coderay gem is used for colorizing Rspec output.
+* The Coderay gem is used for colorizing Rspec output.

-The YARD gem is used for the documentation.
+* The YARD gem is used for the documentation.

 ## Project style guide